SFU Computing Scientist to steer Digital Health Hub

-A new “hub” that will help drive health innovation at Simon Fraser University will be headed by recent SFU PhD graduate Maryam Sadeghi, an entrepreneur whose own health-tech company is in the running for a major B.C. industry award.
+A new “hub” that will help drive health innovation at Simon Fraser University will be headed by recent SFU PhD graduate Maryam Sadeghi, an entrepreneur whose own health-tech company recently won an award in the 2013 BCIC-New Ventures Competition.

-A computer scientist and engineer, noted for her dynamic approach to both research and business, Sadeghi will head up the new Digital Health Hub (DHH) at SFU.
+A computer scientist and engineer noted for her dynamic approach to both research and business, Sadeghi will head up the new Digital Health Hub (DHH).

-The DHH represents an initiative to accelerate health innovations through SFU's partnership with Fraser Health, City of Surrey, Kwantlen Polytechnic University and many others within Surrey’s emerging Innovation Boulevard.
+The DHH represents an initiative to accelerate health innovations through SFU's partnership with Fraser Health, City of Surrey and many others within Surrey’s emerging Innovation Boulevard.

-Innovation Boulevard, in its exciting development stages, encompasses a broad-based partnership of academic and health tech industry players in the region.
+Innovation Boulevard, which is in its exciting development stage, encompasses a broad-based partnership of academic and health-tech industry players in the region.

 “The Digital Health Hub is a critical component of developing health technologies and will help drive innovation in health care,” says D’Arcy.

 “Advanced computing is absolutely fundamental and a key part of what we do in advanced health technologies.
 SFU, City of Surrey, and Fraser Health are quickly being recognized as leading the world in bringing new solutions to the health and economic challenges we face.

 “The Digital Health Hub will serve as a major asset within the emerging health technology ecosystem for Innovation Boulevard.”

 D’Arcy says Sadeghi’s high-level entrepreneurial and innovation talents are well suited to heading up the hub.